 For starters, the colours are so much more vivid and varied in real life.
 There are intense, saturated colours, and delicate powdery ones.
 There are shiny, reflective areas and absorbingly matt ones.

 Then a quilt is a three-dimensional object, not a flat one.
 You need a stereoscopic view of it fully to appreciate it.
 And LB’s quilt is three-dimensional to the max.
 Patches are decorated with nubby embroidery, bobbly knitting, sharp-edged sequins, smoothly rounded beads, wispy tufts of frayed fabric, spiky lines and knots of metallic thread.
-I’d forgotten that my own patch isn’t flat – I’d only sewed the leaves down along the main vein, so that the edges of the three leaflets rise in winged, flying-V shapes from the surface.
+I’d forgotten that the patch that I sewed isn’t flat either – I’d only stitched the leaves down along the central vein, so that the edges of the three leaflets rise in winged, flying-V shapes from the surface.

 I think the shamrock patch was more or less to size, but many patches are irregular; the underlying 4″ x 6″ grid is visible but a long way from being uniformly adhered to (you can see why lead stitcher Janet Read wrote, “I did threaten, at one stage, to stitch a patch that said, ‘Social justice activists can’t measure 4×6 inches’”).
 The horizontal and vertical seams waver and meander in places; bands and triangles of material have been stripped in to fill the awkward gaps, adding to the general impression of glorious, barely-organised chaos.